jcouto/sbxreader/README.md

 # NFRAMES x NPLANES x NCHANNELS x HEIGHT x WIDTH
 # To access frames treat it like a numpy array
 # but create a new array when getting the frame:
 first20frames = np.array(dat[:20])

+# access metadata as a dictionary
+print(dat.metadata)

+# number of invalid columns when recording in bidirectional mode
+print(dat.ndeadcols)

 ```

 ### Get metadata from the file